ibm-cloud-docs/databases-for-mongodb/getting-started.md

 You can connect to and manage your MongoDB through the [Mongo shell](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-mongo-shell).

 Looking for more tools on managing your databases and data?
-You can connect to your deployment using the [IBM Cloud CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli) and the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference).
+You can connect to your deployment with [IBM Cloud CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli) and the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference).
 Or use the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api).

-If you are planning to use {{site.data.keyword.databases-for-mongodb}} for your applications, check out some of our other pages on
+If you are planning to use {{site.data.keyword.databases-for-mongodb}} for your applications, check out some of our other documentation pages.
 - [Connecting an external application](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-external-app)
 - [Connecting an IBM Cloud application](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-ibmcloud-app)